KNOW WHEN TO SEND THE MULTITUDES AWAY

 Like Jacob, there are some deep longings, wounds, hurts, inner struggles or anguishes that you may not feel too comfortable or may even be ashamed to expose for God to heal while you are in the company of other believers.
 This is why you must always set aside a time for a personal and deep communion with God.

-Beloved, it is very good, beneficial and rewarding for you to cultivate the habit of making time out of your daily busy schedule to be alone with God daily to worship God, to behold God’s beauty, to inquire from God’s mouth, to meditate upon God’s Word, and to share freely your deepest thoughts and emotions with God.
+Beloved, it is very good, beneficial and rewarding for you to cultivate the habit of taking time out of your daily busy schedule to be alone with God daily to worship God, to behold God’s beauty, to inquire from God’s mouth, to meditate upon God’s Word, and to share freely your deepest thoughts and emotions with God.

 Moses might have died as an insignificant shepherd if not that he turned aside from his flocks to focus on God and spend time alone with God (Exo.
 3:1-10).